 '''

-ALLOWED TOPICS

-Allowing FastDDS and ROS2 HelloWorld demo examples topics

-allowlist:

-- name: "HelloWorldTopic"

-1

-type: "HelloWorld"

-1

-- name: "rt/chatter"

-2

-type: "std_msgs::msg::dds::String"
+type: std_msgs::msg::dds::String

+PARTICIPANTS

+participants:

 SIMPLE PARTICIPANT

-This participant will subscribe to topics in allowlist in specific domain and .
+This participant will subscribe to topics in allowlist in specific domain and,

-↔ listen every message published there
+\rightarrowlisten every message published there

+- name: SimpleParticipant

 3

-SimpleParticipant:
+kind: local

 4

-type: local

 domain: 0

 5

 ECHO PARTICIPANT

-This Participant will print in stdout every message received by the other.
+This Participant will print in stdout every message received by the other

-→ Participants
+\hookrightarrow Participants

-EchoParticipant:
+- name: EchoParticipant

 6

 7

-type: echo
+kind: echo

 '''

 This section lists the Topics that the DDS Router will route from one Participant to the other.
-Topic HelloWorldTopic with datatype HelloWorld, and ROS 2 topic rt/chatter with datatype std\msgs::msg::ds\::String\will be forwarded from SimpleParticipant to EchoParticipant, that will print the message in stdout.
+Topic HelloWorldTopic with datatype HelloWorld, and ROS 2 topic rt/chatter with datatype std_msgs::msg::dds::String_will be forwarded from SimpleParticipant to EchoParticipant, that will print the message in stdout.

-allowlist :
+'''

+allowlist:

-- name: "HelloWorldTopic" # 1
+- name: HelloWorldTopic # 1

-type: "HelloWorld" # 1
+type: HelloWorld # 1

-- name: "rt/chatter" # 2
+name: rt/chatter # 2

-type: "std_msgs::msg::dds::String"
+type: std_msgs::msg::dds::String

+'''

-This Participant is configured with a name, a type and the Domain Id, which is 0 in this case.
+This Participant is configured with a name, a kind and the Domain Id, which is 0 in this case.

+'''

-SimpleParticipant: # 3
+- name: SimpleParticipant # 3

-type: local # 4
+kind: local # 4

 domain: 0 # 5

+'''